Vostochny Cosmodrome: Launches

 The first launch at the complex occurred on 28 April 2016, at 02:01 UTC, when a Soyuz-2 launched from pad Site 1S, carrying the gamma-ray astronomy satellite Mikhailo Lomonosov.

-The second launch occurred on 28 November 2017, also from Site 1S, with a Soyuz-2.1b/Volga upper stage carrying Meteor-M No.2-1.
+The second launch occurred on 28 November 2017, also from Site 1S, with a Soyuz-2.1b/Fregat carrying Meteor-M No.2-1.
 The mission was declared a failure after telemetry was lost and the rocket re-entered the atmosphere due to the Fregat upper stage being programmed for a launch from Baikonur rather than the new Vostochny Cosmodrome.

 The third launch occurred on 1 February 2018 from Site 1S, with a Soyuz 2.1a/Fregat-M. The primary payloads were two Russian government Earth observation satellites, Kanopus-V 3 and 4.
 Also aboard were 9 cubesats.
 The launch was successful.

 The fourth launch from Vostochny, using a Soyuz 2.1a, was conducted on 27 December 2018.
 The primary payloads were two Russian government Earth observation satellites, Kanopus-V 5 and 6.
 Also aboard were 26 small satellites that were deployed as secondary payloads.
 The launch of these small satellites was organized by GK Launch Services, a commercial subsidiary of Roscosmos.

 The fifth launch took place on 5 July 2019.
 The Soyuz-2 rocket delivered weather satellite Meteor-M2-2 into orbit.

 The sixth launch was conducted on 18 December 2020, with a Soyuz-2.1b/Fregat from Site 1S.
 The payload was 36 OneWeb Internet link satellites into low Earth orbit.
 The launch was successful.

 The seventh–eleventh launches were conducted on 25 March, 26 April, 28 May, 1 July, and 10 October 2021, each with a Soyuz 2.1b/Fregat-M from Site 1S.
 Again, 36 × 5 OneWeb satellites were successfully launched into LEO.

+On 10 August 2023 the Soyuz-2 rocket carrying Luna 25 was launched.
+The probe launched and entered lunar orbit successfully, but later crashed into the moon.

 Purpose

-The new cosmodrome will enable Russia to launch most missions from its own land, and reduce the dependency of Russia on the Baikonur Cosmodrome which is leased from the government of Kazakhstan.
-Currently, Baikonur is the only launch site operated by Russia with the capability to launch crewed missions to ISS or elsewhere.
+The aim of the cosmodrome is to enable Russia to launch most missions from its own land, and reduce the dependency of Russia on the Baikonur Cosmodrome which is leased from the government of Kazakhstan.
+Baikonur is the launch site operated by Russia with the legacy capability to launch crewed missions to ISS or toward lower inclination and geostationary orbits.
 The Russian government pays a yearly rent of $115 million to Kazakhstan for its usage.
-Satellites bound for geostationary orbit and high inclination orbits can be currently launched from Plesetsk Cosmodrome in northwestern Russia.
+Satellites bound for high inclination orbits can be currently launched from Plesetsk Cosmodrome in northwestern Russia.
 The new site is intended mostly for civilian launches.
-Roscosmos plans to move 45% of Russia's space launches to Vostochny by 2020, while the share from Baikonour will drop from 65% to 11%, and Plesetsk will account for 44%.
-In 2012, the share of space launches on Russian soil stood at 25%.
-By 2030, this figure is projected to increase to 90%.
+As of 2011, Roscosmos planned to move 45% of Russia's space launches to Vostochny by 2020, while the share from Baikonur was expected to drop from 65% to 11%, and Plesetsk to account for 44%.
+In 2012, the share of space launches on Russian soil stood at 25%, and was projected to increase to 90% by 2030.